 - Some reports are inevitably dismissed as unrealistic (having no importance in real use).

-- If you' re dealing with an extreme value, do follow-up testing with less extreme values.
+- If you're dealing with an extreme value, do followup testing with less extreme values.

 - Check with people who might know the customer impact of the bug:

+- - Technical marketing

-- -- Technical marketing
+- -- Technical support

 - -- Human factors

-- -- Network administrators
+- -- Documentation

-- In-house power users
+- -- Network administrators-- In-house power users

+- -- Training

+-- Maybe sales